willbed34/autonomousRedditVideos/README.md

-# Project Name
+# RedditBot
 General structure is based off of [RedditVideoGenerator](https://github.com/Shifty-The-Dev/RedditVideoGenerator).

 ## How to Use

+1. Make virtual environment : "python3 -m venv <NAME_OF_ENV>".
+Activate virtual environment: "source <NAME_OF_ENV>/bin/activate.
+Install dependencies: "pip install -r requirements.txt"
-1. Use `get_gameplay_video` to download a Youtube background video under Creative Commons.
+2. Use `get_gameplay_video` to download a Youtube background video under Creative Commons.
 It will save it in the `background_videos` directory.
 Specify the length of the video, and if you want just one background video created, or multiple (use multiple if the raw video is longer).
-2. In the config file, specify the Reddit client and secret, along with other parameters such as the number of comments you want to obtain and whether you want to manually select a post from a list.
+3. In the config file, specify the Reddit client and secret, along with other parameters such as the number of comments you want to obtain and whether you want to manually select a post from a list.
 Also, specify a subreddit.
-3. Run `main.py`.
+4. Run `main.py`.
 This will get the Reddit post, generate images of the text, obtain voiceovers, and then compile everything on top of the background video.

 ## Changes